Code-Institute-Submissions/Stream1_Porject/README.md

-# project1
-# Gabriel Knight Website
+# Project1: Gabriel Knight Website

 ## Overview

 ### What is this website for?

 This is a fan site for those who have played the Gabriel Knight games and provides in depth details and fun activities about each of the three games in the series.
+The site could also function as an introduction to the Gbariel Knight games for new players.

 ### What does it do?